jaredwray/cacheable/packages/cache-manager/README.md

 - Made with Typescript and compatible with [ESModules](https://nodejs.org/docs/latest-v14.x/api/esm.html).
 - Easy way to wrap any function in cache, supports a mechanism to refresh expiring cache keys in background.
 - Tiered caches -- data gets stored in each cache and fetched from the highest priority cache(s) first.
+- `nonBlocking` option that optimizes how the system handles multiple stores.
 - Use with any [Keyv](https://keyv.org/) compatible storage adapter.
 - 100% test coverage via [vitest](https://github.com/vitest-dev/vitest).